PoCInnovation/Workshops/software/25.Flutter/README.md

 }
 ```

-Create a folder `lib/pages` and put a `home.dart` file with this code in it:
+Create a folder `lib/pages` and put a `home.dart` file with it with this code:
 ```dart
 import 'package:flutter/material.dart';